Chicken Pot Pie Recipe with Cream of Chicken Soup: How to Make It Fast

 Possible Substitutions:

-- Swap cream of chicken soup with cream of celery or mushroom soup for different flavor profiles
+- Replace cream of chicken soup with cream of celery or mushroom soup for different flavor profiles

-- Replace frozen vegetables with 2 cups of fresh, diced vegetables (cooking time may increase slightly)
+- Replace frozen vegetables with 2 cups fresh, diced vegetables (cooking time will be slightly longer) • Replace butter with olive oil and dairy-free cream soup alternatives for dairy-free versions

-The beauty of this chicken pot pie recipe with cream of chicken soup lies in its flexibility—feel free to adjust the ingredients based on what’s already in your pantry.
+The simplicity of this cream of chicken soup-based chicken pot pie recipe is found in its ability to be flexible—try substituting some of the ingredients with what’s already stocked up in your cupboards.

 Timing